chiffa/BioFlow/dev_log.rst

  - TODO: [SANITY]: remove nested lists from auto-analyze

- - TODO: [DEBUG]: align BioKnowledgeInterface analysis on the InteractomeAnalysis:
-    - Take the background list into account
+ - TODO: [USABILITY]: fold the current verbose state into a `-v/--vebose` argument
-    - Take in account the analytics UP list in the hashing (once background is taken into account)

- - TODO: [USABILITY] fold the p-values into the GO_GDF export in the same way we do it for the interactome
+ - TODO: [USABILITY]: fold the p-values into the GO_GDF export in the same way we do it for the interactome

+ - TODO: [USABILITY]: allow a fast analysis re-run by storing actual UP groups analysis in a mongo database - aka a true memoization.

  - TODO: [SANITY] Configs management:
     - move the organism to the '~/bioflow'